Thanks to Geopolitical Experts

 Driving both Russia and Iran toward China is not appropriate policy.

-Liberal foreign policy toward China ignored balance of power concern creating a Goliath.
+Liberal foreign policy toward China ignored balance of power concern by creating a Goliath.

-National Security State is needed to fight for Democracy
+National Security State being needed to fight for Democracy

 around the world has

 A Foreign Policy aimed at creating a Liberal Hegemony has failed.